caratofficial/stock-final/README.md

 -A table of all suppliers sorted by name
 -Delete a supplier record
 -Update a supplier record
--A button to create new supplier
+-A button to create new supplier (which is link to a supplier page)
 ```
+The database is mongoose which the MONGODB_URI is on conn.js.
+The https://stock-final-6215301.vercel.app/api/hello can show the data.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).